-Historic England is working with the National Trust and Sound UK to launch a series of sound walks in six high streets across England during Heritage Open Days, from 10-19 September 2021.
+Historic England has worked with the National Trust and Sound UK to create a series of sound walks in six high streets across England for Heritage Open Days, from 10-19 September 2021.

 Six journeys of discovery

-Each sound walk will be a distinctive, immersive soundscape to take listeners on a journey of discovery.
-The walks will bring hidden histories and stories to life, helping people to see their high street in a new light.
+Each sound walk is a distinctive, immersive soundscape taking listeners on a journey of discovery.
+The walks bring hidden histories and stories to life, helping people to see their high street in a new light.

-Listeners will take a self-guided route, supported by an illustrated map created by artists for each place.
+Listeners can take a self-guided route, supported by an illustrated map created for each place.
 The walks will encourage people to slow down, pause and reflect, and experience their environment in a new way.

-Sound artists will work with communities to collect stories so that each sound walk is informed by and represents authentic local voices and experiences.
-These works will connect listeners with the people, past and present, who have made their high street what it is today, transforming the everyday into something magical.
+Sound artists have worked with communities to collect stories so that each sound walk is informed by and represents authentic local voices and experiences.
+These works connect listeners with the people, past and present, who have made their high street what it is today, transforming the everyday into something magical.